 - Download the NHS COVID-19 app

-- Get a rapid test if you can’t work from home or volunteer, or if they’re available in your area, workplace, school, college, or university
+- Get a rapid test if you can’t work from home or volunteer, or if they’re available in your area, workplace, school, college or university

 Reduce the number of people you meet

 We all want to meet our friends again.
 But think about what is the most sensible thing for you to do to protect your family, friends and your community.
-Try and limit how many different people you see helps keep you, your family, and friend’s safe.
+Limiting how many different people you see helps keep you, your family, and friend’s safe.
 It’s less risky to see the same one or two people regularly than to see lots of different people occasionally.
-By only meeting a few people, rather than many, our social circle is smaller, and our associated contacts are less.
-When used alongside other safety measures, this will help reduce the potential spread of the virus.
+By only meeting a few people, everyone’s contacts are less and the virus will find it harder to spread.

-The main way of spreading coronavirus is through close contact with an infected person.
+The main way coronavirus spreads is through close contact with an infected person.
 So meeting face-to-face increases the risk of getting and giving coronavirus – the shorter the time, the lower the risk.
 The NHS Covid-19 App will let you know if you have come into contact with someone who later tests positive for coronavirus.
 More than 21 million people are using the app like this to keep them safe.
-Your privacy is protected, so nobody, not even the government, will know who you are or where you are.
+Your privacy is protected, so nobody, including the government, will know who you are or where you are.

 Social distancing is the best way to stop coronavirus spreading

-Stay at least 2 metres away from people you do not live with or who are not in your support bubble, makes a big difference in reducing the chances of the virus spreading.
-We all forget sometimes - if someone is too close while you are out and about, try asking them to step back.
+Staying at least 2 metres away from people you do not live with or who are not in your support bubble, makes a big difference in reducing the chances of the virus spreading.
+We all forget sometimes - if someone is too close while you are out and about, be kind and try asking them to step back.
 Don’t be offended if someone asks you to keep your distance too – we can all help each other through.
-Choosing not to lift share, choosing less busy times, and using a face covering all help to reduce the risk to you and others.
+Choosing not to share a lift, choosing less busy times, and using a face covering all help to reduce the risk to you and others.

-Wash your hands with soap and water or regularly using hand sanitiser when you don’t have access to soap and water helps stop the virus spreading.
+Washing your hands with soap and water or regularly using hand sanitiser when you don’t have access to soap and water helps stop the virus spreading.
 Our hands touch many surfaces throughout the day and this can help the virus to move around.
 If you have the virus on your hands you can transfer it to other surfaces or to to your eyes, nose or mouth.
-From there, viruses can enter your body and infect you.
-Washing or sanitising your hands removes viruses and other germs, so you are less likely to become infected if you touch your face.
+This is one way that viruses can enter your body and infect you.
+Washing or sanitising your hands removes viruses and other germs, so you are less likely to spread them or to become infected.